-Here are some things you can do to help make working while pregnant a comfortable and positive experience.
+Here are some things you can do to make working while pregnant a comfortable and positive experience.

 Making things easier

 - Consider what could make your life easier at work – for example, travelling to work outside of peak hour, having a temporary car space or working from home.

-- Try to plan meetings so people come to you, or set up conference calls.
+- Try to plan meetings so people come to you, or set up video calls.

 - If you’re a pregnant casual worker, it’s OK to let your manager know what your ideal working hours are.
 For example, if you work most efficiently after 11 am when morning sickness has eased, your employer might be able to give you these hours.

 - Think ahead about how to respond to tricky situations.
-For example, people might comment on your belly or even touch your belly.
+For example, people might comment on or even touch your belly.
 It’s OK to tell people not to do this if it makes you uncomfortable – it’s your body.

 Organising things at work

-- Depending on your job, you might need to let your colleagues, workmates and/or clients know how your role at work might change.
+- Depending on your job, you might need to let your colleagues, workmates and/or clients know how your role might change.

 - Start planning a handover by noting the parts of your job that you’ll need to give to others when you’re on leave.
 Schedule training and handover activities well in advance so you don’t find yourself doing too much or getting stressed before going on leave.